isomerpages/csc-corp/pages/faq.md

 <p class="mini-header">Confirming your registration</p>

 <p>We will inform you of your registration status 2 to 3 weeks before the programme starts.
-Once your registration is confirmed, we will send you a Programme Placement Letter (PPL) via a system-generated email from CSCOLLEGE Donotreply. &nbsp;While we will always do our best to confirm your registration as early as possible, classes may sometimes be postponed or cancelled due to unforeseen circumstances.</p>
+Once your registration is confirmed, we will send you a Programme Placement Letter (PPL) via a system-generated email from CSCOLLEGE Donotreply.
+While we will always do our best to confirm your registration as early as possible, classes may sometimes be postponed or cancelled due to unforeseen circumstances.</p>

 <p class="mini-header" id="disabilities">Learning with disabilities</p>